View FREE Lessons!

 Definition of Product Differentiation:

-is a marketing strategy companies use to build brand loyalty and make their product more attractive by emphasizing a difference between their product and the products of their competitors.
+is a marketing strategy companies use to build brand loyalty and to make their products more attractive by emphasizing a difference between their products and their competitors' products.

 Consumers have different tastes.
 Companies strive to exploit these differences by distinguishing themselves from competing products.
 The differentiation may be in the quality of the product.
 Other companies may emphasize customer service.
 Still others may use its packaging to attract buyers.
 The table below lists some of the most common ways companies differentiate the goods and services they sell.